cozygene/CONFINED/README.md

 -  _X2comps_ the _k_ components for dataset2 produced by _CONFINED_ using _t_ features

 We provide two subsets of whole-blood methylation datasets from Liu et al.[1] and Hannum et al.[2] for an example of CONFINED's usage.
+Download the demo files <a href="https://mj-thompson.github.io/data/CONFINED_demo.zip">here</a>.

 First load the **CONFINED** packages into R:
 ```